Lou Macari: Personal life

-His mother died just before the 1978 World Cup in strange circumstances, overdosing on tablets, her son was to find out.
+Macari's mother died just before the 1978 World Cup in strange circumstances.
+He subsequently discovered that she had overdosed on tablets.
 "My mum had been on her own, and in the conversation I'd had with her she said she had some friends up there.
 Putting the pieces together after she died, I just wasn't convinced that the friends were good friends.
 Some money had gone missing."

 His sons Michael and Paul have played professionally with Stoke, when Macari was manager of the club.
 His youngest son Jonathan died by suicide in 1999 after being released from his contract at Nottingham Forest.
 Family friend and former manager Dave Bassett said that Jonathan could not handle the pressure of living up to his father's greatness.
 There was also talk of drugs affecting his son's life and leading to his suicide, but Macari later discounted that theory, admitting that much like the death of his mother, the complete story behind the tragedy may never be known.
 Years later he said that "money in a young man's pocket is a recipe for disaster and we had that disaster.
 Only when you go through something like that do you understand the hell of it."

-His grandson Lewis plays for Stoke City.
+His grandson Lewis plays for Notts County, having signed from Stoke City.

 Macari worked with Stoke-on-Trent council to set up The Macari Centre, a street retreat to house the homeless sleeping rough, which opened in February 2016.
 In the COVID-19 pandemic, following the closure of the crowded premises of The Macari Centre, Macari rented a warehouse and filled it with glamping pods for homeless people, giving them socially distanced places of their own and their own individual addresses.